 And some model is small and can be gripped in one hand.
 Not all self-inflating sleeping pad may pack down to fit inside your backpack.
 Only newer designs use less foam and can pack down relatively small.

 When sleeping pad id fully inflated and unpacked the packed size will be related to the weight, the smaller the packed size commonly means less weight.
-Today’s hikers, campers, climbers and backpackers have so many sleeping pads to choose from.
+Today’s hikers, campers, climbers, and backpackers have so many sleeping pads to choose from.

-Usually backpackers who chose lightweight gear will want to stay under 16 ounces (1 pound) when choosing a sleeping pad.
-Air sleeping pads, and closed-cell foam sleeping pads are the type they choose considering the weight.
+Usually, backpackers who chose lightweight gear will want to stay under 16 ounces (1 pound) when choosing a sleeping pad.
+Air sleeping pads and closed-cell foam sleeping pads are the types they choose considering the weight.

 There is a closed-cell foam sleeping pad with packed sizes of 20 x 5 x 5.5 inches.
 A very large packed size sleeping pad but very light so this can be chosen by backpackers.